w3c/adapt/explainers/navigation-and-content-tools-for-agents-using-discoverable-destinations.md

 * **Navigation**: Converting semantic destination names to URLs and performing HTTP requests
 * **Content Retrieval**: Fetching raw page content and passing it to LLMs for processing
 * **Error Reporting**: Detecting and reporting technical failures (network errors, missing pages, authentication failures) to the LLM for decision-making
+* **Landmark Discovery and Navigation**: Listing available ARIA landmark labels on the current page and scrolling the user's browser to a specific labelled section

 ### Content Processing Strategy